vered1986/UnsupervisedHypernymy/README.md

 Usage note:

-The scripts in source/measures/ should be run directly in their folder.
+The scripts in source/measures/ should be run directly from their directory.
 If you wish to do otherwise, you may have to change the path you add to the path attribute in sys.path.append('../') in the respective measure script.